 Yes / No | Ih / Oho |

-- Marrakech, Casablanca, Rabat, Tangier
+- Tourist hotspots like Marrakech, Rabat, Casablanca, Tangier

-Where it’s limited:
+Where it’s less common:

 - Language centers: American Language Center, Institut Français, Berlitz

-Need | Language(s) to Know |
+Situation | Language(s) to Know |

-Renting a home | French, Darija |
+Renting an apartment | French, Darija |

-Government paperwork | Arabic, French |
+Doing paperwork | Arabic, French |

 Working remotely | English |

-Shopping/daily errands | Darija |
+Shopping in souks | Darija |

-Healthcare | French, Arabic |
+Seeing a doctor | French, Arabic |